fluencelabs/nox/bootstrap/private_ethereum.md

 ## Run first node, full one
 `docker run -d -p 8545:8545 -p 30303:30303 --name private-geth1 -v "$BLOCKCHAIN:/root" --network=geth-net ethereum/client-go --nodiscover --rpcapi "db,personal,eth,net,web3" --rpccorsdomain '*' --networkid 1234 --rpc --rpcaddr "0.0.0.0" --datadir "/root/.ethereum/devchain" --lightserv 25`

-note, `--lightserv 25` is very important here, since it says how much of CPU % node willing to allocate on light clients.
+Note, `--lightserv 25` is very important here, since it says how much of CPU % node willing to allocate on light clients.
 Default is ZERO, so lightclient (second node) wouldn't be able to connect

 ## Check logs through
 `docker logs private-geth1`
-btw, be aware of `--tail 1000` and `--follow` options, they are useful.
+Also, be aware of `--tail 1000` and `--follow` options, they are useful.

 ## Something like that will appear in the logs, that's node address
 ```